TriBITSPub/TriBITS/tribits/doc/build_ref/TribitsBuildReferenceBody.rst

 If the file ``<projectDir>/cmake/ExtraRepositoriesList.cmake`` exists, then it is used as the default value for ``<Project>_EXTRAREPOS_FILE``.
-However, the default value for ``<Project>_ENABLE_KNOWN_EXTERNAL_REPOS_TYPE`` is empty so no extra repostories are defined by default unless ``<Project>_ENABLE_KNOWN_EXTERNAL_REPOS_TYPE`` is specifically set to one of the allowed values.
+However, the default value for ``<Project>_ENABLE_KNOWN_EXTERNAL_REPOS_TYPE`` is empty so no extra repositories are defined by default unless ``<Project>_ENABLE_KNOWN_EXTERNAL_REPOS_TYPE`` is specifically set to one of the allowed values.